Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 This feature’s main aim is to increase sales and help scale customer support efforts.

-- Sell after business hours: Your best leads don’t always come knocking during the 9-to-5 grind.
+• Sell after business hours: Your best leads don’t always come knocking during the 9-to-5 grind.
 With WhatsApp AI, your sales funnel stays active even when your team isn’t.
-The AI can engage customers in real-time, addressing their needs and pushing them closer to a purchase.

-- Scale customer support efforts: WhatsApp’s AI handles large volumes of inquiries, delivering consistent, accurate responses to every customer.
-And because it operates 24/7, your clients get the support they need whenever they need it.
+• Scale customer support efforts: AI works 24/7 and handles large volumes of inquiries, delivering consistent, accurate responses to every customer.

 But these are upcoming features that haven’t seen the light in all countries yet.
 What about changes that have already happened?